Update certificates for system components

 -

-Add to the variable
+Add the decoded

 token

-decoded token from the secret:$env:token = [System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String((kubectl -n kube-system get secret $token_name -o jsonpath='{.data.token}')))
+variable:$env:token = [System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String((kubectl -n kube-system get secret $token_name -o jsonpath='{.data.token}')))

 -